krishna426426/Module-2-YANGSuite/README.md

 * Login using the provided credentials **(admin/Cisco123)**

-Once logged in, you'll end up at the mail YANG Suite application window:
+Once logged in, you'll end up at the  YANG Suite application window:

 ![](imgs/image1.png)